Welcome to PayPal!

 - For other types of business legal entities: business name, business address, taxpayer identification number, and proof of business existence.

-You can withdraw balance from your business PayPal account by:
+You can withdraw balance from your business account by:

 - withdrawing it from an ATM (automated teller machine) if you have a PayPal-branded debit card (fees may apply), or

-Any balance you hold in your business account represents an unsecured claim against PayPal and is not insured by the Federal Deposit Insurance Corporation (FDIC).
+Any funds you hold in your business account represent an unsecured claims against PayPal and are not eligible for FDIC pass-through insurance.

 Restrictions on transfers or withdrawals from PayPal accounts